 Ramon Navarro, a third-generation subsistence fisherman and farmer who lives on the coast of Chile at Punta Lobos, learned to surf on a busted surfboard left by a visiting surfer.

-Chris Malloy created the film and book "The Fisherman's Son", which focuses on Ramon's rise to big wave fame and how Ramon is using that notoriety to make his voice heard on activism issues.
+Chris Malloy created the film and book "The Fisherman's Son," which focuses on Ramon's rise to big-wave fame and how Ramon uses that notoriety to make his voice heard on activism issues.

 Contributors to the book include Gerry Lopez, Josh Berry, and Jack Johnson.

 Part of the proceeds from the book and film will be used to support Ramon's environmental efforts.